How do I book a classroom for a semester?

 Who can I talk with regarding getting additional software on the workstations?

-- Software questions
+- Research software questions

 - Please note: We ask that you give us at least 2 weeks prior notice if you need additional software added to the machines.